noops-challenge/chartbot/README.md

 ## 📈 API

-Chartbot's API has one endpoint: `https://api.noopschallenge.com/chartbot`.
+Chartbot's API has one endpoint: `https://api.noopschallenge.com/chartbot`

-This will serve you up a set of data for you to chart.
+This will return a set of data for you to chart.
 The rest is up to you.

 Chartbot has two different types of charts: time charts and pie charts.
-By default, Chartbot will choose one at random to serve to you.
-You can also choose the type of chart by setting the `type` query parameter: `https://api.noopschallenge.com/chartbot?type=time`.
+By default, Chartbot will choose one at random.
+You can specify  the type of chart by passing the `type` query parameter: `https://api.noopschallenge.com/chartbot?type=time`.

-Take a look at the [API documentation](./API.md) for more information.
+Read the [API documentation](./API.md) for more information.

 ## 🚦 Starters